FOR THE COMMUNITY

 In 1952, Jane Ellsworth’s daughter, Pat, was diagnosed with myasthenia gravis.
 Jane had a hard time finding information about the disease.
 She formed the Myasthenia Gravis Foundation of America (MGFA) so that a group would exist whose mission was to do whatever it takes to find a cure for MG.
 Today, the MGFA continues to help patients and their families find resources and support systems that better allow patients to live with MG.

 In 1975, a few myasthenia gravis patients in the Grand Rapids, MI, area who had come to know each other decided to form a local support group that would educate patients, their family members and the public about MG.
 It was important to the group that medical professionals become more aware of the rare disease, and the group wanted to support research to find new treatment options for the community.
-Though originally chartered through the Myasthenia Gravis Foundation of America, today the Myasthenia Gravis Foundation of Michigan is a state-approved nonprofit organization that continues to support its members.
+Though originally chartered through the Myasthenia Gravis Foundation of America (MGFA), today the Myasthenia Gravis Foundation of Michigan is a state-approved nonprofit organization that continues to support its members.

 The Myasthenia Gravis Holistic Society empowers adults living with MG to manage their disease by focusing on holistic and lifestyle changes to enhance overall wellness.
 The Myasthenia Gravis Holistic Society provides an inclusive and diverse community, disease management roadmaps, expert and patient advice, wellness resources and retreats for people living with MG and their caregivers.